 Joining a Northern Lights Evening Cruise

-Another way to enjoy a Northern Lights evening is joining an Aurora evening cruise.
-These tours are very convenient, as the boats provide heated indoor areas featuring a bar and toilet facilities, and warm overalls are offered for staying on the outside decks.
+Another way to have an unforgettable Northern Lights experience is to join an Aurora evening cruise.
+Aurora cruises are designed for comfort, with heated indoor areas featuring a bar and toilet facilities, and warm overalls at disposal for Northern Lights watching on the decks.

-Just keep in mind that you don’t have quiet the mobility a bus or jeep tour can offer, and due to the movement of the boats it can also be tricky to photograph the Northern Lights using long exposure settings.
+Keep in mind that boats do not allow the same degree of mobility as bus or jeep tours can offer, and, due to the movement of the boat, photographing the Northern Lights with long exposure settings may result tricky.

 Photo from Reykjavik Northern Lights Cruise

 How are my chances to see the lights – and how can I enhance them?